 Before investing in a mutual fund scheme, it can be better to check if there is an exit load on early redemption.
-With lesser or no exit loads on your investments, you can get more flexibility for your short-term financial goals.
+With fewer or no exit loads on your investments, you can get more flexibility for your short-term financial goals.

-If you follow the above mentioned points, you can get more benefits from your short-term mutual fund investments.
+If you follow the above-mentioned points, you can get more benefits from your short-term mutual fund investments.
 But then, what are these benefits?

 You can reduce the tax implication on your debt mutual fund investment with the help of indexation.
 However, you need to invest for three years in a short-term debt mutual fund to get the indexation benefit.

 Here is how indexation works: Your capital gains for a debt mutual fund are the redemption price of your fund units minus the indexed acquisition cost.
 The indexed acquisition cost of a mutual fund scheme means its cost concerning the rate of inflation.

 Indexation means readjustment.
 Therefore, your taxable capital gain declines when you divide your redemption price with the readjusted inflation rate.